-Finding vegan Halloween candy can be tricky, but there are actually great options right at your regular grocery store.
+Finding vegan Halloween candy can feel tricky, but there are actually great vegan candy options right at your regular grocery store.

 This guide to vegan Halloween candy is meant to be last-minute.
 I'm not including items that you'll have to order online.
 These are all vegan candy options that I found in a single trip to a regular grocery store a week and a half before Halloween.